tts-community/moonsharp-tts-debug/README.md

 Tabletop Simulator allows you to script your mods in Lua.
 There's even an official [TTS plugin for Atom](https://api.tabletopsimulator.com/atom/). *However*, there's no official way to __debug__ your workshop mods - if something goes wrong in your mod's Lua, there's usually a lot of trial and error trying to work out what is going wrong.

-However, the latest version of MoonSharp (over 2 years old) actually provides official support for debugging in [VSCode](https://code.visualstudio.com/) the functionality simply hasn't been included with Tabletop Simulator.
+However, the version of MoonSharp that ships with TTS does provide (limited) debugging capabilities, however the functionality has not been enabled within Tabletop Simulator.
 What we've done here is built a drop-in replacement, for TTS' MoonSharp DLL, which comes with VSCode debugging support pre-enabled.

 Additionally, Tabletop Simulator runs workshop mods in sandbox.
 This is actually a good practice as Berserk Games are protecting users from distributing harmful mods.
 However, being in a sandbox can make development a bit frustrating (e.g. the lack of the `debug` module).
 As such, this fork also disables the sandbox _for you_.
 You still won't be able to develop and distribute mods to end-users that aren't sandboxed; because to disable the sandbox you need this DLL running on your computer.